This article is part of a larger series on POS Systems.

 20% of Overall Score

 Every retail and restaurant business needs to process sales and reorder supplies and products.
-A POS inventory system allows businesses to handle all of those needs in one place—you can ring sales, track products, analyze data, and reorder products easily.
+A point-of-sale inventory system allows businesses to handle all of those needs in one place—you can ring sales, track products, analyze data, and reorder products easily.

-Lightspeed includes standard features like payment processing, inventory tracking, and low stock alerts.
-It also offers unparalleled reporting and analytics with customizable reports, graphs and visual data, and tutorials on how to use reports.
+Lightspeed includes standard features like payment processing, inventory tracking, and low-stock alerts.
+It also offers unparalleled reporting and analytics with customizable reports, graphs, and visual data, and tutorials on how to use reports.
 It’s the only POS system with inventory management on our list to come preloaded with more than 3,000 product catalogs for easy product ordering.
 Visit Lightspeed for a free trial.